ga-wdi-lessons/react-intro/readme.md

 What language is `<Hello />` written in? **JSX.**
 * Similar to XML.
-* JSX is an alternate syntax for Javascript that helps us visualize what a Virtual DOM node will look like.
-  * React can actually be run without JSX.
 * When we say `<Hello />`, in plain Javascript we are actually saying `React.DOM.div( null, "Hello world.")`
   * Basically, a string of React methods that create a virtual DOM node.

 ## Hello World: A Little Dynamic (10 / 30)